fanw86/TransitGPT/prompts/generated_prompt.md

 - All IDs and names are strings
 - Coordinates are floats
 - "Time" variables are integers (seconds since midnight).
 For example, 3600 would represent 1:00 AM, 43200 would represent 12:00 PM (noon), and 86400 would represent 24:00:00 or 12:00 AM (midnight).
 Time can extend to the next day.
 For example, 92100 is equivalent to 25:35:00 which represents 1:35 AM on the next day
-- The distance units for this GTFS feed are in `Kilometers`
+- The distance units for this GTFS feed are in `Meters`
 - For any operations that involve date such as `start_date`, use the `datetime.date` module to handle date operations.
 - Colors are in hexadecimal format without the leading `#` character